 New Mexico State Library

-Since its beginnings more than 60 years ago, the State Library has been a leader in the development of New Mexico's public libraries, helping them to build the programs needed by their communities.
+Since its beginnings more than 60 years ago, the State Library has been a leader in the development of New Mexico's public and tribal libraries, helping them to build the programs needed by their communities.

 The Library's heritage is evident today in the Rural Services Program.
-Four bookmobiles serve the entire state, stopping in some 260 communities, logging more than 80,000 miles a year.
+Three bookmobiles serve the state, stopping in almost 100 communities and logging more than 50,000 miles a year.

 Books by Mail rounds out the service by sending books through regular mail to subscribers remote from the scheduled bookmobile stops.

-Library programs serve more than 1,000 libraries throughout the state — public and academic.
-Staff members bring new skills and tools to these libraries by putting on workshops, distributing equipment, and providing training and technical assistance for computer networking.
+Library programs serve more than 100 libraries throughout the state, both public and tribal.
+Staff members bring new skills and tools to these libraries by conducting workshops and providing consulting and programming resources.